Strata Fees in British Columbia Updated by Mike Stewart Vancouver Realtor on October 29, 2023…

 Contract of Purchase & Sale Explanation for First Time Vancouver Home Buyers

 Episode 7 of the First Time Home Buyers Guide was an overview of the Contract of Purchase and Sale.
-Now we’ll start going through the offer in detail starting with price!

 Many first time home buyers think a real estate offer to buy property in Vancouver is a simple document that only is about price.

-The Price is Written Numerically & Alphabetically?
+Price in a Real Estate Offer is Written Numerically & Alphabetically?

 The Seller Accepts the Price, How do I Pay?